AdaptiveCpp/AdaptiveCpp/doc/runtime-spec.md

 Data transfers generated from accessors (see below) shall cause transferred pages to be marked as up-to-date on the target allocation.

-If a `buffer` is reinterpreted to a data type of different size than the original buffer element size, the implementation may assume a page range for accessors to the reinterpreted buffer that is larger than the page range as defined above.
+If a `buffer` is reinterpreted to a data type of different size than the original buffer element size or reshaped into a different range, the implementation may assume a page range for accessors to the reinterpreted buffer that is larger than the page range as defined above.

 #### Data transfers